chrisfroeschl/.dotfiles/README.md

 - MacOS

     ```bash
-        # Recommended: You can use fnm or nvim as an alternative.
+        # Recommended: You can use fnm or nvm as an alternative.
         brew install node
         brew install --HEAD neovim
         brew install fzf